Step 0: Figure out what needs to be done

 Regardless of where you are now, you need to make sure that the developer you hire is capable of catching the vision for the product and growing with the role.

-Step 1: Work Your Network
+Step 1: Work your network

+So you’re hiring a developer.
 Now that you have an idea of what you need, start working your network.
 The absolute best hires you can make are people you know or friends of friends.
 Your friends want you to succeed more than anyone else, so they will only recommend the best to you.